JARVIS-AI-PI/jarvis-pi-setup/README.md

-# jarvis-pi-setup
+# Jarvis AI Setup

-Auto Installer for Jarvis AI in Raspberry pi
+This is a full setup of the Jarvis AI system for Raspberry Pi.